HomeOnMars/projektoOmnijo/OmniCentro/Politikoj.md

 #### Right to vote

-*Not really.*
+*Technically yes, but not really, but also not not really.*
 It’s technically correct to say the island is a constitutional monarchy (the best kind of correct 😂), but really the power is streamlined and centralized.
-You can vote, but everytime the results seems to turn out to be exactly what the <span style="color:Beige">Serena</span> wanted... if you actually know what she wants.
+You can vote, but everytime the results seems to turn out to be exactly what the <span style="color:Beige">Serena</span> wanted...
+(if you are one of the lucky few who actually knows what she wants.)

 #### Reproductive rights

-*Not really.*
+*Technically no.*
 Fundamentally, in Omnijo,
-reproduction is considered as a *privilege*, not a right. even though that privilege is normally granted.
+reproduction is considered as a *privilege*, not a right, even though that privilege is normally granted.
 While it is respected as a fundamental human drive and as a part of human nature,
 <span style="color:Beige">Reĝinʌ Serena</span> acknowledges that
-uncontrolled reproduction could lead to exponential increase in population, leading to overpopulation disasters,
+unregulated reproduction could lead to disastrous exponential population increase and/or loss of ethnic diversity, which are best avoided.
-~~especially since the <span style="color:Beige">Queen</span> is secretly researching immortality treatments in the hope of distributing them to the global public without international backlashes~~[^Politikoj-Rajtoj-0].
+~~Especially since the <span style="color:Beige">Queen</span> is secretly researching immortality treatments in the hope of distributing them to the global public without international backlashes— *Nothing to see here!*~~.

 Convicted felons[^Politikoj-Rajtoj-1] will normally have their reproductive priviliages revoked, as well as their right to vote etc.

-[^Politikoj-Rajtoj-0]: *Nothing to see here!*

 [^Politikoj-Rajtoj-1]: This only applies to those who choose to stay in *RdO* ans serve their sentence instead of eviction,